-Application Rules allow one to define which types of SIP-based Unified Communications (UC) applications the Avaya SBCE security device will protect: voice, video, and/or Instant Messaging (IM).
-In addition, one can determine the maximum number of concurrent voice and video sessions so that the network will process to prevent resource exhaustion.
-For the compliance test, the predefined default application rule (shown below) was used for bothSession Manager and the COLT server.
+Application Rules allow administrator to define which types of SIP-based Unified Communications (UC) applications the UC-Sec security device will protect: voice, video, and/or Instant Messaging (IM).
+In addition, you can determine the maximum number of concurrent voice and video sessions your network will process in order to prevent resource exhaustion.